 While my friend the coach is animated and impassioned and swears like a sailor, her sales page was sterile and matter-of-fact and communicated nothing about her personality.

-If, in real life, you pepper your speech with words like kickass or bullshit or even fuck <le gasp!> – I’m saying this in all seriousness – put at least a bit of that on your sales page.
+If, in real life, you pepper your speech with words like kickass or even bullshit <le gasp!> – I’m saying this in all seriousness – put at least a bit of that on your sales page.

 But this doesn’t apply just to the words that you use.
 If you’re animated and loud and energetic, make sure your sales page is communicating that with bold and CAPS and sometimes, like, a totally ridiculous amount of exclamation points!!!